muhamadikbal99/Sayogi-Project/README.md

     Universitas Linggabuana PGRI Sukabumi</p>

-If you have any questions or suggestions, feel free to open an issue or contact us at (mailto: muhamadikbalmaulana3111@gmail.com).
+If you have any questions or suggestions, feel free to open an issue or contact us at (mail to: muhamadikbalmaulana3111@gmail.com ).